Dividends, Bonus shares and

 dividends make a company attractive for long-term investors, while special

-dividends are like a bonus - good in short-term but may raise questions on the
+dividends are like a bonus – good in the short term but may raise questions on the

 company’s future growth plans.

-When a company has sufficient reserves, it can issue free additional shares to existing shareholders by capitalizing reserves.
-The company has also to visualise its future growth and profitability to make it confident about serviceability of expanded equity.
+When a company has sufficient reserves, it can issue free additional shares to existing shareholders by capitalising reserves.
+The company also has to visualise its future growth and profitability to make it confident about the serviceability of expanded equity.

 ·